We intended to go in to Rome later today, sometime in the afternoon, with

 cleaned the lens, was steamed up internally.
 Grief - my only option was to use the camera on my mobile phone which I seldom carry with me but today it was to aid our navigation if needed thanks to Google Maps.

 Thankfully after a few hours being warmed in the sun, the lens cleared and we were back in business.

-yet again heaving crowds which made it difficult to get the pictures I wanted.
-The central figure are Neptune, flanked by two Triton, one trying to master an unruly seahorse, the other leading a quieter beast contrasting the two moods of the sea.
+crowds which made it difficult to get the pictures I wanted.
+The central figures are Neptune, flanked by two Tritons, one trying to master an unruly seahorse, the other leading a quieter beast contrasting the two moods of the sea.